Izna: 2024–present: Introduction, debut and Yoon Ji-yoon's departure

+Prior to their official debut, on August 5, 2024, Izna was confirmed to be participating in KCON Germany 2024, on September 28 and 29, at Messe Frankfurt.
+They performed original mission songs and covers from I-Land 2, solidifying a strong presence all before debut.

 In November 2024, WakeOne revealed that Izna would officially debut on November 25 with their first EP N/a.
 On November 22, the group showcased their debut performance during the second day of the 2024 MAMA Awards at the Kyocera Dome Osaka in Japan.

 On March 31, 2025, Izna released their first digital single "Sign".
 Member Yoon Ji-yoon was not involved in this release due to hiatus.
 On April 15, the group won their first music broadcast trophy since debut on The Show with "Sign".
-On May 22, the group announced that they will release the digital single "Beep" on June 9, without member Yoon Ji-yoon due to her ongoing hiatus.
+On May 22, the group announced that they will release their second digital single "Beep" on June 9, without member Yoon Ji-yoon due to her ongoing hiatus.
 On August 19, WakeOne confirmed the departure of member Yoon Ji-yoon due to health reasons.
 The group released their second EP Not Just Pretty on September 30.

+The group released their third EP Set the Tempo on June 8, 2026.